bswaby/Touchpoint/README.md

 </details>

 ### 🛂 [Involvement Owner Audit](https://github.com/bswaby/Touchpoint/blob/main/Python%20Scripts/TechStatus/TechStatus)
-Provides a quick method to see owners of involvements to help with auditing or leader/staff changeover.
+Provides a quick method to see owners of involvements to help with auditing or a leader/staff changeover.

 - ⚙️ **Implementation Level: Easy
 - 🧩 **Installation: This is a paste-and-go Python script with no configuration needed.